-By David Polzin, MD, Family Medicine
+By David Polzin, M.D., Family Medicine

 Routine vaccination is an essential preventive care service – especially for infants who are at risk of getting vaccine-preventable diseases during their most vulnerable early months – children, and teens.
-The vaccine schedule covers about 14 different preventable diseases and are recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, and the American Academy of Family Physicians.
+The vaccine schedule covers about 15 different preventable diseases.
+It is recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, and the American Academy of Family Physicians.

 Why are vaccinations and boosters needed?

 The list of immunizations your child has received is on record at their clinic.
-If they’ve been had vaccines at several clinics, the compiled record is available from the Minnesota Immunization Information Connection (MIIC).
+If they’ve had vaccines at several clinics, the compiled record is available from the Minnesota Immunization Information Connection (MIIC).
 It is a good idea for parents to keep track of this as well, and think of it as an essential document.

-More than vaccinations; Focus on Growth and Health
+More than Vaccinations; Focus on Growth and Health

 Well-child visits are not only about keeping up with vaccinations.
 Although disease prevention is important, so is the assessment of your child’s growth and milestone development, along with early detection and discussion of anything that is concerning.
 Your healthcare provider is happy to answer questions about your child’s development and immunization history.
 You can protect them and others from dangerous diseases that can easily be prevented.